 There are companies that bulk register domains so they can sell them on at a mark-up.
 They're usually MUCH more expensive than purchasing from a registrar, but if you're desperate to get your first choice domain name, you can always see if they're willing to sell.

 Domains can't actually be bought, you can register a domain for a set period of time, usually between 1 and 10 years, but at the end of that period you will need to renew it if you plan to keep it.

 You'll also get email reminders every year when your domain is up for renewal.

 These get sent out regardless of whether your domain is set to automatically renew or not, but if you're not sure, just log into your domain control panel to check, or ask the company that looks after your domain for you.

 If you decide not to keep your domain, you can set it to expire at the end of its registration period, which means it will be available for someone else to purchase.

 Hosting is one of those services that lots of people have heard of, but don't really know much about.

-But it’s actually the essential service that keeps your website running, and it's often hosting that's the issue if your site goes down.
+But it's actually the essential service that keeps your website running, and it's often hosting that's the issue if your site goes offline.